 EEMS and 2D Fluorescence Spectroscopy scans revealed crude oil PAHs in all fish samples.
 The preliminary data suggest more crude oil PAHs (normalized to tissue/organ fresh weight) in the liver and gonad than gill, and that the low molecular weight PAHs were preferentially metabolized in all liver samples, with some showing more in-depth metabolism than the others.

 Gulf Menhaden body length and weight did reveal developmental abnormalities and potentially abnormal single stranded p53 DBR hairpins from cloning-sequencing within the given data.
 Additional work is needed to increase the sample size, which may further strengthen the preliminary observations in each of the three aspects of this study.
 Future work may further elucidate the functionality of P53 variants in Gulf Menhaden, and evaluate the long-term bioaccumulation and metabolism of crude oil PAHs to answer questions like “do the fish die prematurely from crude oil body burden, and what tolerances might Gulf Menhaden have to crude oil and crude oil derived PAHs?”

 Frisina, Kevin Luiz, "Association of p53 Polymorphisms, PAH-like Fluorescence, and Developmental Trends in Caught Gulf Menhaden to Crude Oil Exposure Post-Deepwater Horizon Oil Spill: A Holistic Approach" (2018).
-Undergraduate Honors Theses.
+Capstone Projects/Undergraduate Honors Theses.
 2.